Send your ROI skyrocketing!

 Picture description - a cute little red and white rocket against a dark sky

-In celebration of the return of our Fundraising ROI’s survey, here are a few tips on how to improve your own ROI.
+In celebration of our Fundraising ROI’s report, here are a few tips on how to improve your own ROI.

 Firstly a disclaimer (I feel like I’m writing these more often than I’m not at the moment!).